 How do you price a house to sell?

 First things first.
 How badly do you want to sell?
 What is your motivation to sell?
 Are the bill collectors standing at the door?
 Is your mortgage in arrears?
 Do you just want to see what you could get?
 Are you fishing for a high price?
 Did you get an appraisal done on your house as part of gathering the information?
 If you did, you should have a pretty good idea of what your house is worth.

 What most agents do is a Comparative Market Analysis of your house.

-This CMA will have 3 types of houses it compares your house to; Sold houses, Active listings and Expired/cancelled listings.
-Each house should be similar to yours in lot size, size of house, age of house, style of house, view from house, lot location, etc… Now on Salt Spring this is not an easy task but this is what the buyers are doing to select a house to buy.
+This CMA will have 3 types of houses it compares your house too; Sold houses, Active listings and Expired/ canceled listings.
+Each house should be similar to yours in lot size, size of the house, the age of the house, style of house, view from the house, lot location, etc… Now on Salt Spring, this is not an easy task but this is what the buyers are doing to select a house to buy.
 They are looking for Value and the Value leader in their price range.

 Another type of pricing tool is replacement cost analysis.
-How much would it cost to replace the house on a similar lot?
-In this market there are plenty of building lots and construction costs are down so the buyers will look at the possibility of building new and getting the Benefits they want.
+How much would it cost to replace the house with a similar lot?
+In this market, there is not a good selection of building lots and construction costs are way up.
+Some buyers will look at the possibility of building new and getting the Benefits they want.